-Jihadist Terrorist Kills Two, Takes Hostages In South Of France Supermarket
+Gunman Kills Two, Takes Hostages In South Of France Supermarket

 — The Straits Times (@STcom) March 23, 2018

-IM spokesperson Frederic de Lanouvelle confirmed the two people who were initially announced as deceased, but would not speak to the current state of those who were injured in the attack or those taken hostage by the gunman.
-However, the majority of France press outlets have insinuated that most of those involved managed to escape the supermarket without being harmed.
+Frederic de Lanouvelle, a spokesperson for the interior minister, confirmed the two people who were initially announced as deceased, but would not speak to the current state of those who were injured in the attack or those taken hostage by the gunman.
+The majority of French news outlets have ireported that most of those involved managed to escape the supermarket without being harmed.

-The incident has indeed brought a renewed feeling of fear among the citizens of France, as they have faced their fair share of terrorist attacks over the past few years.
-Since June of 2015, the nation has seen a total of eight acts of extremism, with one of the most severe occurring in July of 2016, when a man proclaiming allegiance to the Islamic State drove a truck through a crowd of people celebrating Bastille Day, killing 86 people and injuring over 400 others.
-In November of 2015, a series of mass shootings and suicide bombings occurred in the cities of Paris and Saint-Denis, with hostages being taken at the Bataclan theater and the incident resulting in an hours-long standoff with police.
+The incident has brought a renewed sense of fear among the citizens of France, as they have faced their fair share of terrorist attacks over the past few years.
+Since June 2015, the nation has seen a total of eight of these incidences.
+One of the most severe occurred in July 2016, when a man proclaiming allegiance to the Islamic State drove a truck through a crowd of people celebrating Bastille Day, killing 86 people and injuring more than 400 others.
+In November 2015, a series of mass shootings and suicide bombings occurred in the cities of Paris and Saint-Denis, with hostages being taken at the Bataclan theater, resulting in an hours-long standoff with police.

 Many residents of France blame the recent string of attacks on loose immigration laws and also believe that heads of government are not doing nearly as much as they should be to keep track of those individuals already on a terrorist watch list.
 The gunman in Friday’s shooting is said to have had his name in the system; and yet, nothing was done to keep him from obtaining a weapon and executing his plan to “free the suspects from the Paris attacks,” which, allegedly, was the primary demand he made in the supermarket as he took hostages and killed the aforementioned individuals.